ffes/npptags/docs/known-issues.rst

 -  Switching between files leaves the tree untouched when there is no tags database found for the new source file.

+-  Find out how to use the full search pattern to jump to the line, while searching.
+So including the ``^`` and ``$`` to ensure the entire line is searched for.

+-  Recent versions of Universal Ctags have changed ho to behave on long JavaScript and CSS files.
+This is most visible on minimized files.
+   The current check in NppTags to prevent items from minimized files to show up on the tree need to be updated.

 TreeBuilder specific
 --------------------